progressivetech/com.aghstrategies.petitionemail/README.md

  * Both Subject and Message fields for signers are automatically provided and no longer need to be configured.
-This means, for most petitions, there is no longer a need for an activity profile to be specified **and if one is specified and it includes a custom message field, there will be two cusotm message fields on the peition.**
+This means, for most petitions, there is no longer a need for an activity profile to be specified **and if one is specified and it includes a custom message field, there will be two custom message fields on the peition.**

    To work around this problem, an Api is provided that automatically removes the activity profile from all petitions using this extension.
 You can run it with:

-      cv --user=admin api4 PetitionEmailUtilities.RemoveActivityProfiles
+   `cv --user=admin api4 PetitionEmailUtilities.RemoveActivityProfiles`

    Or, via the web based Api4 page (/civicrm/api4).